Bennoo/mawaku-cli/README.md

 ## Configuration

 Mawaku persists its defaults in a user-level config file (created on first run) via the `mawaku-config` crate.
 The file lives at `~/.mawaku/config.toml`, ensuring the CLI keeps its settings directly under your home directory across operating systems.
-Each execution uses the `default_prompt` stored in that file as the styling foundation before layering on your location, season, and time-of-day inputs.
 The same file now stores an optional `gemini_api_key` entry so that the CLI can connect to Gemini without prompting for the credential every run.

 To reset to the built-in default, delete the config file and rerun the CLI; a fresh file will be created with the stock prompt.

-Future versions will connect to image generation providers (Google, OpenAI, etc.) based on the description you provide.

 ## Development